Nine things you should know in case you get sick or injured

 Even if you own your own business, you’ll still need protection from accidents or health problems.
 While your personal medical costs are covered by health plans and insurance, it’s likely your business would suffer if you had an accident or became ill for several months.
 Consider looking into disability income insurance for small businesses, which is offered specifically to protect businesses.
 This would enable you to help meet payroll and cover your firm’s overhead until you’re well enough to be back at the helm and it also helps prevent your personal income from dropping.

 Disability, accident, cancer, critical illness, or business insurance policies have all been designed with one goal: to prepare you and your loved ones for potential health difficulties and the financial consequences that can come from the unexpected.
 Many of the costs and lost income these policies cover will not be picked up by standard health plans or by basic disability.
-Speak to a financial representative who understands disability and life insurance to learn more and to help you take steps today to safeguard your future.
+Speak to a financial representative who understands disability and life insurance to learn more and to help you take steps today to help protect your future.